links to Federal and state court decisions relating to takings, exactions and impact fees

 Germantown built "spray-ground" with impact fees instead of proposed swimming pool.
 Builders sued.
-Court ruled that Village could "impose impact fees for general type of facility, such as aquatic center, without committing itself to any particular proposal before charging fees."
+Court ruled Village could "impose fees for general type of facility, such as aquatic center, without committing itself to any particular proposal before charging fees."

 Town of Flower Mound v.
 Stafford Estates (TX/2004)

 Flower Mound required developers to improve abutting streets (and pay impact fee).
 Stafford sued.
-Trial and appeals courts ruled exaction was not "roughly proportional" to impact of Stafford's proposed development and constituted a constitutional taking.
+Trial and appeals courts ruled exaction not "roughly proportional" to impact of Stafford's proposed development and constituted constitutional taking.
 TX Supremes agreed.

 Home Builders of Mississippi v.
 City of Ocean Springs (MS/2004)